TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 attribute access and then subsequent changes require the intervention of a method.

-For instance, a spreadsheet class may grant access to a cell value through ``Cell('b10').value``.
+For instance, a spreadsheet kundi may grant access to a cell value through ``Cell('b10').value``.
 Subsequent improvements to the program require the cell to be recalculated on every access; however, the programmer does not want to affect existing client code accessing the attribute directly.
 The solution is to wrap access to the value attribute in a property data descriptor::

-    class Cell(object):
+    kundi Cell(object):
         . . .
         def getvalue(self):
             "Recalculate the cell before returning value"